bwang40/ECE744_LabMaterials/FIRfilter/README.rst

 After you design FIR filter coefficients in python or matlab, you are required to implement a FIR filter with VHDL code and complete the ./Src/FIR.vhd.
 A testbench is provided for you to simulate your code in Vivado.

 On March 27th, you have to submit a report with the screenshot of the simulation.
+The lab report has to include the following sections:

+     * Introduction
+     * procedures
+     * Results
+     * Discussion/Conclusion
+     * Reference
+     * Appendix(code and screenshots)